ammarhaiderak/djangoChannels/README.md

-please feel free reach out in case of any issues / questions. ammarkhaliq@gmail.com
+please feel free reach out in case of any issues / questions. <br />
+ammarkhaliq@gmail.com